apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.Expose">Expose</a>, <a href="#apps.kubeblocks.io/v1alpha1.HorizontalScaling">HorizontalScaling</a>, <a href="#apps.kubeblocks.io/v1alpha1.OpsRequestSpec">OpsRequestSpec</a>, <a href="#apps.kubeblocks.io/v1alpha1.Reconfigure">Reconfigure</a>, <a href="#apps.kubeblocks.io/v1alpha1.ScriptSpec">ScriptSpec</a>, <a href="#apps.kubeblocks.io/v1alpha1.Switchover">Switchover</a>, <a href="#apps.kubeblocks.io/v1alpha1.VerticalScaling">VerticalScaling</a>, <a href="#apps.kubeblocks.io/v1alpha1.VolumeExpansion">VolumeExpansion</a>)
 </p>
 <div>
-<p>ComponentOps defines the common variables of component scope operations.</p>
+<p>ComponentOps represents the common variables required for operations within the scope of a component.</p>
 </div>
 <table>
 <thead>